FRBNY-DSGE/DSGE.jl/docs/src/running_existing_model.md

 For getting started, see these two scripts.
 - `run_default.jl`: a simple example of the standard workflow with DSGE.jl
-- `make_packet.jl`: basic auto-generation of a packet of plots and figures which help the user analyze estimation, forecast, and impulse response results.
+- `make_packet.jl`: auto-generate a packet of plots and figures which help the user analyze estimation, forecast, and impulse response results.
 This script also provides an example of how we recommend structuring "master" files that launch a forecast and generate results with one "click."

 For more advanced usage, see
-- `test_smc.jl`: using SMC to estimate DSGE models.
+- `test_smc.jl`: use SMC to estimate DSGE models.
-- `decompose_forecast.jl`: an example showing the forecast decomposition code.
+- `decompose_forecast.jl`: understand why a forecast has changed by running a forecast decomposition
+- `regime_switching.jl`: set up a forecast with regime-switching in the history and forecast horizon
-- `run_dsgevar.jl`: an example showing how to use a `DSGEVAR`.
+- `run_dsgevar.jl`: estimate and analyze impulse responses for a `DSGEVAR`.
-- `run_dsgevecm.jl`: an example showing how to use impulse responses for DSGE-VECMs.
+- `run_dsgevecm.jl`: analyze impulse response for DSGE-VECMs.

 ## Running with Default Settings